hyuncat/hyuncat/README.md

 ## About Me

-I'm Sarah, a rising 3rd year CS+math undergrad.
+I'm Sarah, a 3rd year undergrad studying CS+math.
 I love art and music!
 Underlying most of what I do is an appreciation for the art of building and creating.

-### Current projects
+### Current Research

-🧩 **Coloring Algorithm** | Columbia Gang Lab
+🧩 **CHROMAssembly** | Columbia Gang Lab

 An algorithm for finding the optimal # of unique voxel + DNA bonds to enable the self-assembly of a DNA nanoparticle lattice structure.
-Under supervision of Dr. Oleg Gang at Columbia University.
+Under supervision of Dr. Jason Kahn at Brookhaven and Dr. Oleg Gang at Columbia University.

-🚦 **(Pre-)Walkwise** | Columbia IRT Lab

-Helping train and optimize a transformer model for predicting pedestrian movement at intersections: Kalman filtering, map-matching, data pipelining, and model training.
-Under supervision of PhD. student Caspar Lant.

-🎻 **MIDI-templater** | NYU Dennis Shasha Group
+🎻 **virtuOS** | NYU Dennis Shasha Group

-An independent project trying to analyze violin performance with dynamic time warping and signal processing techniques.
+A computational practice tool for musicians.
+Tracks the user's pitch over time and compares it to the MIDI score of the piece, and gives feedback on rhythm, intonation, and style.
+Implements PYIN algorithm for pitch detection, and dynamic time warping for MIDI-audio alignment.
 Under supervision of the kind NYU professor Dennis Shasha.

 ### 💬 Contact me
 <img src="./assets/snorlax.gif" alt="snorlax" width="120"/>